Business Insight

 • inadequate record keeping of enforcement-related disclosures (APP 6.5)

-• direct marketing – eg inadequate opt-out information or process, failure to provide information on source of direct marketing data when requested (APP 7.2(c), 7.3(c)-(d), 7.7(a)-(b))
+• failure to comply with direct marketing requirements – eg inadequate opt-out information or process, failure to provide information on source of direct marketing data when requested (APP 7.2(c), 7.3(c)-(d), 7.7(a)-(b))

 • inadequate notifiable data breach statement (Section 26WK(3))